 I have recently become menopausal and I am having trouble with migraine headaches.
 Why?

-If migraine headaches occur initially, or become significantly worse following menopause, especially a surgical one, the possibility that it is related to your menopause and its associated hormonal alterations is certainly a reasonable consideration.
+If migraine headaches occur initially, or become significantly worse following menopause, especially a surgical one, the possibility that it is related to your menopause and its associated hormonal alterations is certainly a reasonable.

 When migraine occurs in post menopausal women there a number possibilities that can be considered.